Originate/guide/go/README.md

   enforced by the Go toolchain.
-  It is not the prettiest way of formatting, but the simplest possible one, the one which causes the least amount of bikeshed or academic debates.
+  It is not the prettiest way of formatting, but the simplest possible one, the one which causes the least amount of [bike-shed](https://en.wikipedia.org/wiki/Law_of_triviality) or academic debates.
   It also allows heavily automated modification of code bases without irrelevant formatting or whitespace changes.
-  For example, tools that parse source code into an AST, change the AST, and serialize the modified AST back into source code.
+  For example, tools that parse source code into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), change the AST, and serialize the modified AST back into source code.
-  An example is the `go fix` command, which allows to perform repetitive code changes in an automated way on a massive scale.
+  An example is the `go fix` command, which can perform repetitive code changes in an automated way on a massive scale.

 * __Fast compilation:__
-  This in combination with structural typing makes Go feel as productive as working with a dynamically typed language, because there are almost no noticeable compile times.
-  But with the safeties and conveniences of static type checking.
+  This in combination with structural typing makes Go feel as productive as working with a dynamically typed language, because there are almost no noticeable compile times, but with the safeties and conveniences of static type checking.

 * __Speed:__
   Go runs very fast, leading to great interactive user experiences